 Each applicant for authority to use the title "Structural Engineer" must:

-- Hold a valid and current license as a civil engineer in California.
+- Hold a valid and current license as a Civil Engineer in California.

-- Pay the required fee.
+- Pay the required fees.

 Qualifying experience shall include structural design experience in all areas as follows:

-- Use of three of the four common construction materials – Steel, Concrete, Wood and Masonry
+- Use of three of the four common construction materials – Steel, Concrete, Wood, and Masonry

-- determination of lateral forces – seismic or wind
+- Determination of lateral forces – seismic or wind

-- selection of framing systems
+- Selection of framing systems

-- selection of foundation systems
+- Selection of foundation systems

-- application of code requirements
+- Application of code requirements

-- multi-story buildings or equivalent multi-level structures
+- Multi-story buildings or equivalent multi-level structures

-For work experience to be accepted as satisfactory each engagement must be separate and distinct – dual credit will not be allowed for overlapping engagements.
+For work experience to be accepted as satisfactory each engagement must be separate and distinct; dual credit will not be allowed for overlapping engagements.

-The term "responsible charge" means the process of exercising control and direction of professional engineering work, and making engineering decisions which can only be made by a professional engineer.
-Responsible charge directly relates to the span or degree of control over projects that a professional engineer is required to maintain.
+The term "responsible charge" means the process of exercising control and direction of professional engineering work and making engineering decisions which can only be made by a Professional Engineer.
+Responsible charge directly relates to the span or degree of control over projects that a Professional Engineer is required to maintain.

 The span of control necessary to be "in responsible charge" is such that the engineer:

-(1) personally makes engineering decisions concerning a project, including consideration of alternatives, or reviews and approves proposed decisions prior to their implementation, whenever such decisions affect the health, safety, or welfare of the public; and
+(1) Personally makes engineering decisions concerning a project, including consideration of alternatives, or reviews and approves proposed decisions prior to their implementation, whenever such decisions affect the health, safety, or welfare of the public; and

+(2) Judges the qualifications of technical specialists and the validity and applicability of their recommendations before such recommendations are incorporated into the work.
 When making critical engineering decisions, the engineer must be physically present or be available by telephone or other communication devices within a reasonable period of time.
-The engineer must be a licensed civil engineer in the state where the work experience took place in order for that engagement to qualify as "responsible charge."
+The engineer must be a licensed Civil Engineer in the state where the work experience took place in order for that engagement to qualify as "responsible charge."

-- Has practiced under the exemption for officers and employees of the government of the United States of America; or:
+- Has practiced under the exemption for officers and employees of the government of the United States of America; or

 - Has practiced in responsible charge in another country.